score a recording and render the report

 What the page shows

-• A per-event SVG timeline: caller and agent activity to scale, the overlap shaded, the caller-onset and yield markers, the measured talk-over seconds, expected vs actual, a PASS or FAIL chip, and the exact ScoreConfig thresholds used.
+• A per-event SVG timeline: caller and agent activity to scale, the overlap shaded, the caller-onset and yield markers, the measured talk-over seconds, expected vs actual, and a PASS or FAIL chip.
+An event whose input cannot be judged gets a NOT SCORABLE chip with its reason instead of a verdict.

 • A collapsible frame inspector per event: the full frame dump as a table (t_sec, per-channel dBFS, active flags, thresholds), so every pixel on the page is re-derivable by hand.